 We used our PadGadget Apps Tracker to find these great deals and we’ll continue to look for the best app deals as they pop-up.
-Some of these apps are up to 90% off, a couple are even free, so be sure to check them out because they are on sale for a limited time.
+Some of these apps are up to 67% off, several are even free, so be sure to check them out because they are on sale for a limited time.

 Category: iPad News